pricee/Kromma/README.md

 # Kromma

 This project was made for an art installation for our Computer Science Projects Honors/Art and Technology Class.
-The installation consisted of inflatable, light-up beach balls that changed color according to acceleration.
-Currently, this is a work in progress :)
+The installation consisted of inflatable, light-up beach balls that changed color according to acceleration contained within a dark, geodesic dome.
+In addition, within the dome, there were live animations that responded to sound/music being produced.

 ## Materials
 * 1x Adafruit Feather 32u4 Basic Proto or 328p